 The condemnation of the ignorant is lesser because it is temporary.
 It is the predawn haze of a passing night.
 When the sun rises, poof!, it’s gone.

 But the condemnation of the hard-hearted is like concrete.
 It’s as hard as the soil of their unbelieving hearts.
 The condemnation of the hypocrite and pretender is greater, not because there are degrees to God’s judgment or because he hates them.
-He doesn’t!
-Their condemnation is greater because their stubborn minds are not easily changed.
+It is greater because their stubborn minds are not easily changed.

 It’s the same with Jesus.
 The Bread of Heaven is infinitely better than green eggs and ham and it is difficult for me to understand how anyone could reject him, yet some do.
 The Pharisees did and so did Judas.
 Jesus spent years with these guys.
 He gave them countless opportunities to receive from him yet they never did.